 "Hard Rock is a terrific partner with an unmatched track record in hospitality around the globe," said Joseph Lashinger, Managing Partner of Paper City Development LLC.
 "Hard Rock will benefit the local community and state by creating thousands of new permanent jobs, increasing out-of-state tourism, and improving area infrastructure.
 This project will generate a financial impact that only a global company of its kind could bring to the area.
 Hard Rock's 40-year history, vast experience and unique commitment to philanthropy made them a perfect partner for this project."

 Hard Rock joins Mohegan Sun and Penn National as leading corporate names in gaming seeking a license to operate in western Massachusetts.
-Massachusetts Gov. Deval Patrick recently signed a bill into law that clears the way for the establishment of three resort casinos and a slot parlor for the state.
+Bills that provide for three regional casinos and one slot parlor in the state have passed by the House and the Senate and are expected to be reconciled later this month.

 Hard Rock teams with local developer for potential Mass. project